Online Training: Leave no one behind!

 Who is it for?

 The training is explicitly developed for a diverse target group: development practitioners representing bilateral and multilateral donor institutions as well as NGOs or national and local partner institutions are invited to participate.
-It is believed that the course format will benefit from participants with diverse institutional backgrounds working at different levels all over the world.
+The course format benefits from participants with diverse institutional backgrounds working at different levels all over the world.

 What to expect?

 An interactive and lively learning experience awaits you: exchange with fellow practitioners, a moderated online forum and assignments to apply LNOB directly in your working context.
-International experts will provide input through weekly webinars, answer your questions and share relevant material.
-The training consists of different modules which will cover a variety of topics: the concept of LNOB, LNOB lobbying & advocacy, current challenges and entry points, LNOB project planning/ implementation/ monitoring & evaluation, as well as LNOB action planning.
-Useful tools and instruments will complement the training resources.
+Experts will provide input through weekly online sessions, answer your questions and share relevant resources.
+The training consists of a series of modules tackling topics relevant in the context of development projects: the concept of LNOB, challenges and entry points, LNOB in the planning phase / during the implementation process / its inclusion within the monitoring & evaluation system, LNOB advocacy as well as LNOB action planning.
+Useful tools and instruments complement the training resources.

 Crucial part, however, is your involvement.
-The course will give the opportunity for peer learning, sharing and exchanging on experiences from your working context and bringing in individual expertise.
-Furthermore, you will have the opportunity to work in small groups according to your interests and thematic areas.
-An online facilitator will accompany you throughout the whole learning experience.
+The course will strongly focus on peer learning, sharing and exchanging of experiences from the working context and bringing in individual expertise and resources.
+A facilitation team will accompany you throughout the whole learning experience.

 When and how long?

-The training will be conducted on behalf of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) in cooperation with the Swiss Agency for Development and Cooperation (SDC).
+The training will be conducted on behalf of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).